pjabadesco/slim-restapi-gae/README.md

 ## Setting up Slim Framework for REST API

+Slim is the 2nd fastest api server in the planet, next to Phalcon.

-Here is how i do it
+Here is how i do it:

 ### Step 1 - run the root of your new project
 `composer require slim/slim "^3.0"`